 Treatment of the cause when possible

-For severe hand and foot dermatitis, corticosteroids can be taken by mouth or sometimes can be injected but preferably are used for only a short term.
-Occasionally, if long-term immunosuppressive treatment is required, cyclosporine, mycophenolate, or methotrexate can be given by injection.
+Superinfection is treated with topical or systemic antibiotics.
+For severe disease, systemic corticosteroids can be used, preferably only short term.
+Occasionally, if long-term systemic immunosuppressive treatment is required, cyclosporine, mycophenolate, or methotrexate can be given.

 Drugs Mentioned In This Article